MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-custom-crashes.md

 - `osExceptionType`: required string with OS exception type.
 - `osExceptionCode`: required string with OS exception code
 - `osExceptionAddress`: required string with OS exception address
+- `binaries`: required array for symbolication with binaries associated to the error

 For example: